 …. gives better control of blood glucose levels

-Lots of studies have been done to find the best ways to keep blood glucose levels under control and researchers have found that insulin pump treatment consistently provides better HbA1c control compared with multiple daily injections, without a higher rate of hypoglycaemia.
-(1, 2, 3) This makes sense, because pump therapy is more precise, consistent and adaptable than MDI, delivering tiny doses of fast-acting insulin so you can make small corrections in your glucose level as and when needed.
+Lots of studies have been done to find the best ways to keep blood glucose levels under control.
+Researchers have found that insulin pump treatment consistently provides better HbA1c control compared with multiple daily injections, without a higher rate of hypoglycaemia.
+(1, 2, 3) This makes sense, because pump therapy is more precise, consistent and adaptable than MDI.
+It delivers tiny doses of fast-acting insulin so you can make small corrections in your glucose level when you need to.

 …. improves your quality of life

-A large, high-quality study from the UK found that people using insulin pumps had better quality of life than those using multiple daily injections in two important areas; less restriction in diet and fewer ‘daily hassles’.(4) Pump users were also more satisfied with their treatment overall than injectors.
+A large, high-quality study from the UK found that people using insulin pumps had better quality of life than those using multiple daily injections in two important areas.
+The first was less restriction in diet and fewer ‘daily hassles’.(4) The second was that pump users were also more satisfied with their treatment overall than injectors.
 A second study found that using a pump helped people to worry less about their diabetes compared with multiple daily injections.
 (5) So to cut a long story short, pumps can help you live life on your own terms!

 ….has added benefits before and during pregnancy

-Poor glucose control at conception and during pregnancy is risky both for mother and baby, increasing the risk of birth defects and long-term developmental issues.(6) But keeping your blood sugar levels under tight control is especially hard in pregnancy, as levels can rapidly change (e.g. as glucose passes across the placenta from mother to baby) and regular eating patterns are disrupted by nausea and strange food cravings.
+Poor glucose control at conception and during pregnancy is risky both for mother and baby.
+It increases the risk of birth defects and long-term developmental issues.(6) But keeping your blood sugar levels under tight control is especially hard in pregnancy, as levels can rapidly change (e.g. as glucose passes across the placenta from mother to baby).
+And don’t forget about the fact that regular eating patterns are disrupted by nausea and strange food cravings.
 Using an insulin pump can therefore be a great way to help keep blood glucose levels under tight control during this crucial time.

 And the benefits can continue after the baby is born, as a pump may fit better with the unpredictable schedule of life with a newborn!
 Researchers have found that new mothers who first started on an insulin pump during pregnancy to help keep their blood glucose under tighter control, often want to continue their use of pumps after pregnancy due to the flexibility they provide.
 (7)